zopencommunity/meta/docs/Guides/PythonPackages.md

 Everything without a `cffi` dependency installs normally.

-### uv does not work with Python 3.14
+### Python 3.14 needs a recent enough uv

-uv reads the interpreter's platform and does not recognise the one 3.14 reports:
+Older uv builds could not use 3.14 at all, failing before the environment was
+created:

 ```
-$ uv venv --python /path/to/python3.14 .venv
 error: Failed to inspect Python interpreter
   Caused by: Unknown operating system: `zos`
 ```

-The interpreters disagree about what to call this platform:
+The interpreters disagree about what to call this platform, and uv understood only the older spelling:

 | interpreter | `sysconfig.get_platform()` |
 |---|---|